12Mosch/Cognify/test-image-cleanup.md

 ## Changes Made

 ### 1. Added `deleteSpecificFile` function
-- Immediately deletes a specific file when user removes it
+- Immediately deletes a specific file when the user removes it
 - Removes the file from tracking regardless of deletion success
 - Includes proper error handling